tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Finally, in addition to these weaknesses, sharing a PSK across nodes may negatively affect deployments.
-For example, revocation of individual group members is not possible without changing the authentication key for all members.
+For example, revocation of individual group members is not possible without changing establishing a new PSK for all of the non-revoked members.

 ## PSK Entropy